Michele Norris: The Race Card Project

-The Race Card Project was a project Norris began in 2010 while at NPR, inviting people to submit comments on their experience of race in the United States in six words.
+The Race Card Project, begun by Norris in 2010 while she was at NPR, invited people to submit comments on their experience of race in the United States in six words.
 Norris and collaborators won a 2014 Peabody Award for the project.

 In December 2015, Norris left NPR to focus on the Race Card Project.
-In July 2020, Simon & Schuster announced a book deal for the project.
-The currently untitled book is based Norris' collection of hundreds of thousands of hidden conversations for The Race Card Project archive.
-It will be followed by a related children’s book.
+In July 2020, Simon & Schuster announced a book deal for the project, which would include a related children's book.
+That book--Our Hidden Conversation What Americans Really Think About Race and Identity--was released in January 2024, and is based on Norris's collection of hundreds of thousands of hidden conversations for The Race Card Project archive.

 The Grace of Silence

-Norris is also the author of The Grace of Silence, a memoir and reported non-fiction book that started as an extension of an NPR series about race relations in the United States called the Race Card Project.
-In the book Norris uncovers secrets about race including in her family.
-In the book Norris writes of discovering her father’s shooting by a Birmingham police officer and also her maternal grandmother’s job as an itinerant Aunt Jemima.
+Norris is also the author of The Grace of Silence, a memoir and reported non-fiction book that started as an extension of the Race Card Project.
+In the book Norris writes of discovering her father's shooting by a Birmingham, Alabama police officer and also her maternal grandmother's job as a traveling Aunt Jemima, promoting the eponymous breakfast brand.

+Podcast

+Norris is host of the interview podcast Your Mama's Kitchen, which started in 2023 with Higher Ground Audio.